kelseyellis/Lagothrix_Ranging/README.md

 # Lagothrix_Ranging
-Cleaning location records and analyzing movement data of several groups of woolly monkeys
+Cleaning and averaging continuously sampled location records (UTMs taken at 20 sec intervals) then computing ranging parameters for several neighboring groups of woolly monkeys